BowlOfSoup/jira-slackbot/README.md

 The newly created bot or user has nothing to do with the bot who does the **post** in a channel, which you can configure in the config file.

+## Run in background
+Install _forever_.

+    npm install forever -g
+    forever start -w -c node your-config-file.js

+You can watch the scripts verbose output in a logfile by running:

+    forever start -l \path\to\logfile -a -w -c node your-config-file.js tail -f \path\to\logfile

+Stop the script by running:

+    forever stopall

 ## Todo

-- Implement configuration on what to output for an issue (details)
+- Implement configuration on what to output for an issue (actual API fields)
-- Add support for bamboo (EMR-4610) / or support only Confluence?
+- Add support for bamboo _(EMR-4610)_
 - Implement error channel
 - Implement creation of subtasks trough bot.
-- Add description for config file to README.md

 ## Special thanks